sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The following parameters are specified:

 grant_type
-> MUST be set to authorization_code.
+> REQUIRED.
+MUST be set to authorization_code.

 code
-> The value of the code parameter returned in the authorization response.
+> REQUIRED.
+The value of the code parameter returned in the authorization response.

 client_assertion_type
-> MUST be set to urn:ietf:params:oauth:client-assertion-type:jwt-bearer.
+> REQUIRED.
+MUST be set to urn:ietf:params:oauth:client-assertion-type:jwt-bearer.

 client_assertion
-> The value of the signed Client authentication JWT generated as described below.
+> REQUIRED.
+The value of the signed Client authentication JWT generated as described below.
 The Relying Party must generate a new assertion JWT for each call to the token endpoint.

 In case of a mutual TLS connection (mTLS) between the Client and the server, the JWT assertion can be omitted.